bullgom/ExpertSystem/README.md

 ### Dependencies

-This script uses my JSON-parser - jParser.
+This script uses my JSON-parser - [jParser][].
 It must be placed near `ExpertSystem` directory. `Utils` directories can be merged, but `settings.py` file should be taken from jParser!

 ### Example